ajmpawlik/CV-Aleksandra-Pawlik/README.md

 :sailboat: I enjoy sailing - sailed on tallships across the Mediterranean Sea, the Caribbean Sea, and on smaller vessels, the Baltic Sea.

-🧗‍♀️I enjoy bouldering - that's a relatively new but it will stay for good
+🧗‍♀️I enjoy bouldering - it supports focus

-:baggage_claim: I enjoy travelling and staying in a place for longer - 5 years in Afghanistan is a good example.
+🧳 I enjoy travelling and staying in a place for longer - 5 years in Afghanistan is a good example.

 :green_book:I enjoy reading non-fiction books, reportages, analysis and anthropological monographs.